veaba/tensorflow-docs/docs/tf/Module.md

 d(tf.ones([100, 64]))
 #==> <tf.Tensor: ...>
 ```
-[tf.Module](https://tensorflow.google.cn/api_docs/python/tf/Module)By subclassing  instead of object any tf.Variable or  instances assigned to object properties can be collected using the variables, trainable_variables or submodules property:
+By subclassing `tf.Module` instead of `object` any `tf.Variable` or `tf.Module` instances assigned to `object` properties can be collected using the `variables`, `trainable_variables` or `submodules` property:

 ```
  d.variables
 #==> (<tf.Variable 'b:0' ...>, <tf.Variable 'w:0' ...>)
 ```
-[tf.Module](https://tensorflow.google.cn/api_docs/python/tf/Module)Subclasses of  can also take advantage of the _flatten method which can be used to implement tracking of any other types.
+Subclasses of `tf.Module` can also take advantage of the `_flatten` method which can be used to implement tracking of any other types.

-[tf.Module](https://tensorflow.google.cn/api_docs/python/tf/Module)All  classes have an associated tf.name_scope which can be used to group operations in TensorBoard and create hierarchies for variable names which can help with debugging.
+All `tf.Module` classes have an associated `tf.name_scope` which can be used to group operations in TensorBoard and create hierarchies for variable names which can help with debugging.
 We suggest using the name scope when creating nested submodules/parameters or for forward methods whose graph you might want to inspect in TensorBoard.
-You can enter the name scope explicitly using with self.name_scope: or you can annotate methods (apart from __init__) with @.with_name_scope.
+You can enter the name scope explicitly using `with self.name_scope:` or you can annotate methods (apart from `__init__`) with `@tf.Module.with_name_scope`.

 ```
  class MLP(tf.Module):